2.20 CONTRACT ADMINISTRATION

 The Property Management section encourages project engineers to provide dollar estimates of any damage.
 Both the letter of request and notification of release shall be forwarded through the District Office.

 Contractor's Use of Highway Right‑of‑Way

-Many times a contractor will have to exit a controlled‑access facility to deliver materials such as mulch, subdrain, guardrail, etc. These stockpiles may be allowed as long as the material is to be used in the general vicinity where stockpiled.
+Many times, a contractor will have to exit a controlled‑access facility to deliver materials such as mulch, subdrain, guardrail, etc. These stockpiles may be allowed provided the material is to be used in the general vicinity where stockpiled.

 NOTE: In these situations, the contractor will be responsible to initiate and provide a storm water permit for their operations in that area.

 A contractor may request final payment for an item based on contract quantities.
 When a contract quantity request is received from a contractor, the project engineer shall verify that items included on the request are not items to be paid as contract quantity by Specification 1109.01.
 If there are no contractual conflicts, the project engineer will prepare a "Contract Quantity Agreement" (Form 830230) and submit the form to the signature drawer in Doc Express to be signed by the contractor and project engineer.
 If the contract does not have a signature drawer, Form 830230 may be signed electronically and submitted to the “Contract Documents” drawer in Doc Express.

 2.28 RETAINED FUNDS

 Retained funds held by the Contracting Authority are for the purpose of satisfying 573 Claims.
 The term, “573 Claim”, originates from Chapter 573 of the Code of Iowa that addresses claims on government contracts.
 Persons or companies may file a “573 Claim” with the Finance Bureau for unpaid labor and/or materials.

 Retained funds are not intended to offset credit payments for deficient work, including price adjustments and liquidated damages.